How Much Does a New Front Door Cost in the UK?

 Minimum Fee

-Sometimes, labourers/companies will set a minimum charge, whether as a standalone fee or in some cases, one that is part of the expected costs such as a daily labour fee.
 Of course, a daily labour cost is unlikely to apply given that it usually takes up to half a day to have a new front door installed.

-Front Door Size/Type
+Front Door Size

-Materials
+Front Door Materials

-As discussed, the material that your front door is made from is the main cost factor. uPVC and pine doors tend to be the cheapest options, but composite can be quite dear with such doors often costing over £800 in supply costs alone.
+uPVC and pine doors tend to be the cheapest options in the UK, but composite can be quite dear (with such doors often costing over £800 in supply costs alone).

 Number of Tradespeople

-At the same time, it would reduce (roughly half) the time needed to complete the job so whether this will prove an added cost overall will depend on how well the door fitters work as a team.
+At the same time, having two tradespeople working on installing a new front door would likely reduce the total time needed to complete the job.
+So whether this will prove an added cost overall will depend on how well the door fitters work as a team.

 Duration